Czechoslovak New Wave

-The Czechoslovak New Wave (Note: Československá nová vlna; Československá nová vlna) (also Czech/Slovak New Wave (Note: České nová vlna; Slovenská nová vlna)) is a term used for the Czechoslovak filmmakers who started making films in the 1960s.
+The Czechoslovak New Wave (Note: Československá nová vlna; Československá nová vlna) (also Czech New Wave (Note: České nová vlna; Slovenská nová vlna)) is a term used for the Czechoslovak filmmakers who started making films in the 1960s.
 The directors commonly included are Miloš Forman, Věra Chytilová, Jan Švankmajer, Ivan Passer, Pavel Juráček, Jiří Menzel, Jan Němec, Jaromil Jireš, Evald Schorm, Hynek Bočan, Juraj Herz, Juraj Jakubisko, Štefan Uher, František Vláčil and others.
 The movement was sometimes called the "Czechoslovak film miracle".

 Overview

-The films touched on themes which for earlier film makers in the communist countries had rarely managed to avoid the objections of the censor, such as the misguided youths of Czechoslovak society portrayed in Miloš Forman's Black Peter (1963) and Loves of a Blonde (1965), or those caught in a surrealistic whirlwind in Věra Chytilová's Daisies (1966) and Jaromil Jireš' Valerie and Her Week of Wonders (1970).
-The films often expressed dark and absurd humour in opposition to social realist films of the 1950s.
+The films touched on themes which earlier filmmakers in communist countries had rarely managed to depict while avoiding the objections of censors, such as the misguided youths of Czechoslovak society portrayed in Miloš Forman's Black Peter (1963) and Loves of a Blonde (1965), or those caught in a surrealistic whirlwind in Věra Chytilová's Daisies (1966) and Jaromil Jireš' Valerie and Her Week of Wonders (1970).
+The films often expressed dark and absurd humour in opposition to the socialist realist films of the 1950s.

-The Czechoslovak New Wave differed from the French New Wave in that it usually held stronger narratives, and as these directors were the children of a nationalized film industry, they had greater access to studios and state funding.
+The Czechoslovak New Wave differed from the French New Wave in that it usually held stronger narratives, and as these directors were part of a nationalized film industry, they had greater access to studios and state funding.
 They also made more adaptations, including Jaromil Jireš's adaptation of Milan Kundera's novel The Joke (1969).
 At the Fourth Congress of the Czechoslovak Writers Union Svaz československých spisovatelů in 1967, Milan Kundera described this wave of national cinema as an important part of the history of Czechoslovak literature.
 Forman's The Firemen's Ball (1967), another major film of the era, remains a cult film more than four decades after its release.

 Czech film

 The majority of films shot during the New Wave were Czech-language as opposed to Slovak.
 Many directors came from the prestigious FAMU, located in Prague, while the state-run Barrandov Studios were located just on the outskirts of Prague.
-Some prominent Czech directors included Miloš Forman, who directed The Firemen's Ball, Black Peter, and Loves of a Blonde during this time, Věra Chytilová who is best known for her film Daisies, and Jiří Menzel, whose film Closely Watched Trains (Ostře sledované vlaky 1966) won an Academy Award for Best Foreign Language Film.
+Some prominent Czech directors included Miloš Forman, who directed The Firemen's Ball, Black Peter, and Loves of a Blonde during this time, Věra Chytilová who is best known for her film Daisies, and Jiří Menzel, whose film Closely Watched Trains (Ostře sledované vlaky 1966) won an Academy Award for Best Foreign Language Film in 1968.